Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Background

-In general, this optimization problem can be solved in an iterative framework: at the $r$-th step, the coupling matrix $\T$ is updated via solving the following subproblem:
+In general, this optimization problem can be solved in an iterative framework: at the $r$-th iteration, the coupling matrix $\T$ is updated via solving the following subproblem:

 Here, $\cC(\T^{(r)})$ is a cost matrix determined by the previous coupling matrix $\T^{(r)}$, $\cR(\T)$ is an optional regularizer of $\T$, whose significance is controlled by the weight $\eps\geq 0$.
-Without $\cR(\T)$, the problem in~\eqref{eq:iter} becomes a constrained linear programming, which is often solved via the conditioned gradient followed by line-search~\citep{titouan2019optimal}.
-To improve the efficiency on solving the problem, \citep{xu2019gromov} implements $\cR(\T)$ as a Bregman proximal term, i.e., the KL-divergence $\text{KL}(\T \|\T^{(r)})=\langle\T,\log\T-\log\T^{(r)} \rangle$, which leads to a proximal gradient algorithm (PGA) and improves the smoothness of $\T$'s update.
-When the regularizer is implemented as the entropy of $\T$, i.e., $\cR(\T):=H(\T)=\langle \T,\log\T\rangle$, the problem in~\eqref{eq:iter} becomes an entropic optimal transport problem and solving it iteratively leads to the entropic GW (EGW) distance~\citep{peyre2016gromov}.
+The subproblem is essentially the (regularized) optimal transport problem~\eqref{eq:ot} or~\eqref{eq:rot}.
+Without $\cR(\T)$, the problem in~\eqref{eq:iter} becomes a constrained linear programming given $\T^{(r)}$, and this is often solved via the conditioned gradient followed by line-search~\citep{titouan2019optimal}.
+To improve the efficiency of solving the problem, \cite{xu2019gromov} implements $\cR(\T)$ as a Bregman proximal term, i.e., the KL-divergence $\text{KL}(\T \|\T^{(r)})=\langle\T,\log\T-\log\T^{(r)} \rangle$, which leads to a proximal gradient algorithm (PGA) and improves the smoothness of $\T$'s update.
+When the regularizer is implemented as the entropy of $\T$, i.e., $\cR(\T):=H(\T)$, the problem in~\eqref{eq:iter} becomes an entropic optimal transport problem and solving it iteratively leads to the approximation of GW distance or entropic GW distance~\citep{peyre2016gromov}.
 Note that, when using the Bregman proximal term or the entropic regularizer, the problem in~\eqref{eq:iter} can be solved via the Sinkhorn-scaling algorithm~\citep{sinkhorn1967concerning,cuturi2013sinkhorn}, and accordingly, Algorithm~\ref{alg:gw} shows the computational scheme of the GW distance, where $\odot$ and $\oslash$ represent element-wise multiplication and division, respectively.
+When $\cR(\T)=H(\T)$, Algorithm~\ref{alg:gw} can also be used to compute the entropic GW distance by modifying the output to $\operatorname{GW}_{\eps} = \langle\cC(\T^{(R)}),\T^{(R)}\rangle +\eps H(\T^{(R)})$.